getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### cleanup.cleanup-delay

-Upon what cadence should Nelson process the stack topology and look for stacks that have been marked as garbage and are pending deletion.
+The cadence at which Nelson should process the stack topology and look for stacks that have been marked as garbage and are pending deletion.
 This timeout affects how quickly a stack moves from the `ready` state to the `garbage` state, and in turn how quickly items that were `garbage` actually get reaped.

 ```
 nelson.cleanup.cleanup-delay = 10 minutes